There is no introduction for this policy and procedure.

 APPLICATION FOR THE DEGREE (Undergraduate Only)

 Each student must make an application for his/her degree no later than the filing date specified in the academic calendar.
-The application may be submitted through the Office of the Registrar.
+The application may be submitted through My UNC Charlotte.
 The diploma and transcript will reflect the term in which all requirements were completed, and the diploma will be mailed to the student’s address of record.

 COMMENCEMENT CEREMONIES (Undergraduate and Graduate)

-Students completing their degree requirements in May participate in the May ceremony.
-Students completing degrees in a summer term, as well as those completing in December, participate in the December ceremony.
+Students must complete their degree requirements in order to participate in the commencement ceremony.
 Undergraduate students who wish to attend commencement must attend the ceremony within their college; graduate students (including certificates) who wish to attend commencement must attend the Graduate School ceremony.
 All students must have a valid UNC Charlotte ID or a government issued photo ID and their UNC Charlotte ID number to participate in commencement.

 TEACHER LICENSURE (Undergraduate or Graduate)